 I want acceptance.
 From myself, for myself.
 Be it about my health, my weight, or anything else, I want to accept myself for who I am.
 Because if I can’t, how can I expect anyone else to?

 I want to stop fighting with myself.
 I have spent years telling my body how it didn’t support my dreams, how it had failed me.
 It is time to stop the fighting and bring on the self-love.

 I want compassion.
 From myself, for myself.

-When you practice self-love and acceptance, there are some things that come out naturally from it.
-You become more tolerant of your circumstances for one.
+When you practice self-love and acceptance, some things come out naturally from it.
+You become more tolerant of your circumstances, for one.
 You give yourself the right atmosphere and space to grow.
 You learn to be happy and in return more productive, no matter what state you are in.
-You let go of many feelings, people, habits that just don’t support your way of life.
+You let go of many feelings, people, and habits that just don’t support your way of life.
 You learn to let go of a lot.

 If you’ve noticed, none of the things I want to achieve has anything to do with anyone else.
 Because once you’ve lived to be 40 (sorry forty), you realize there isn’t much people can do to make you happy.
 You would have spent at least two decades, excluding your childhood (because let’s face it, anything we got for free back then made us happy), needing, wanting, hoping and expecting people in your life to make you happy, and that doesn’t necessarily happen.
 For me, one of the biggest realizations was that most of my battles were being fought inwards.
 There were no expectations from others that exceeded the expectations I had from myself.
 So, I basically decided to stop.
 Stop the madness, as some of my closest friends would say.